IBM/openshift-workshop-was/setup/README.md

 ## Prequisite

-You will be given a URL specific to your workshop (e.g. https://<workshop name>.mybluemix.net/), and a lab key through email one day before the workshop session.
-The information will be used for the cluster assignment in the workshop.
+You will be given a URL specific to your workshop (e.g. https://<workshop name>.mybluemix.net/), and a lab key for the cluster assignment through email before the workshop session.

 ## Create a free IBM Cloud Account ID

-- If you have already an IBM ID, you may proceed to next section ##Cluster assignment.
+- If you have already an IBM ID, you may proceed to next section **Cluster assignment**.
 - If you don't have an IBM ID, point your browser to https://cloud.ibm.com and select **Create an IBM Cloud account** to request the ID.
 You may use any email, including personal email.
 No credit card is needed.

 Note: You may optionally deactivate your account after the lab.